 Learn all about watersheds and water conservation in a lively and humorous musical performance!
 This show is presented by ZunZun, an award-winning performing arts group specializing in environmental education.
 Minimum attendance of 100 students is required.
 Bilingual (Spanish-English) shows are available.
 Contact ZunZun at (831) 426-0684 or www.zunzuntunes.com to schedule.

 Students ages ten and up can earn service learning credits by volunteering on the Mt.
 Tamalpais Watershed.
 Reserve a spot at one of our Saturday Trail Crew or Habitat Restoration events.
-Or, train to be a Turtle Observer and monitor the lakes and educate the public about our native pond turtles in the spring.
+In the spring train to be a Turtle Observer and monitor the lakes and educate the public about our native pond turtles.
 Customized field projects may be available by request.
 Youth under the age of 16 must be accompanied by an adult.
 For additional information or to schedule, contact MMWD at (415) 945-1128 or firstname.lastname@example.org.

-Through the process of hatching trout eggs and releasing fish in a creek on the Mt.
-Tamalpais Watershed, students gain a deep understanding of the importance of clean habitat, what animals need to survive, and the role students can play to make this happen.
-Teachers complete a workshop and receive financial and volunteer assistance through North Bay Trout Unlimited, California Department of Fish and Game, MMWD, and AmeriCorps Watershed Stewards Project.
-For information, visit classroomaquarium.org or contact Ethan Rotman at email@example.com.
+Through the process of hatching trout eggs and releasing fish in to an approved waterway, students gain a deep understanding of the importance of clean habitat, what animals need to survive and the role students can play to make this happen.
+Teachers complete a workshop and receive financial and volunteer assistance through North Bay Trout Unlimited, California Department of Fish and Wildlife, MMWD and AmeriCorps Watershed Stewards Project.
+For information, visit classroomaquarium.org or contact Ethan Rotman at Ethan.Rotman@wildlife.ca.gov.

 Click on thumbnail above to see a larger image